Stencyl/stencylpedia/chapter-c/faq.md

 #### Is there multiplayer support?

 Not built in.
-Some clever users have [figured this out](http://community.stencyl.com/index.php/topic,27491.0.html) on a limited basis, though.
+However, Some clever users created [extensions](http://community.stencyl.com/index.php/topic,42202.0.html) which do help support this.
+It is possible, some veteran Stencyl users have [figured this out] (http://community.stencyl.com/index.php/topic,27491.0.html) on a limited basis.

 #### Can I make a 3D game?